vincentvankrunkelsven/user-defined-functions-mini-course/chapter1.md

     # Return new_shout
     return new_shout

-# Call shout with the strings 'help' and 'fire' and assign the result to yell
+# Call shout with the strings 'congratulations' and 'you' and assign the result to yell
-yell = shout('help', 'fire')
+yell = shout('congratulations', 'you')

 # Print the value of yell
 print(yell)